DFB

 Is this safe?

 Yes.
 You use your official Instagram export (JSON).
-We never ask for your password, and processing runs locally in your browser.
+We never ask for your password, and processing happens in-memory — files are discarded immediately after analysis.

 Why do I need a Snapshot?

-It locks in your “then.”
-On your next upload (“now”), we compare the two and reveal unfollowers.
+It locks in your "then."
+On your next upload ("now"), we compare the two and reveal who unfollowed in that period.
+Without a Snapshot, there's nothing to compare against.

 Why might counts shift slightly?

-Handle renames, deactivations, and temporary account pauses can affect lists.
-We use timestamps and smart matching to reduce mismatches.
+Handle renames, deactivations, and temporary account pauses can all affect the lists.
+We use timestamps and smart matching to minimize mismatches.

 How much does it cost?

 Preview is free.
-A one-time $3 unlock reveals names and details.
+A one-time $3 unlock reveals all names and full details.
+No subscription, no recurring charges.